zmwhit/motion-planning-resources/README.md

 # motion-planning-resources
-collection of motion planning resources for lab HITCSC [motion-planning-resources](https://github.com/zmwhit/motion-planning-resources)
+collection of motion planning resources [motion-planning-resources](https://github.com/zmwhit/motion-planning-resources)
 # what is motion planning
-In contrast of control problem which closed-loop design state&control variables using feedback in frequency domain and accouting for tracking a reference, motion planning problem open-loop design them  in time domain, accouting for avoiding obstacles and producing the smooth reference
+In contrast of control problem which closed-loop design state and control variables using feedback in frequency domain and accouting for tracking a reference, motion planning problem open-loop design them  in time domain, accouting for avoiding obstacles and producing the smooth reference
 # Take the First Step
 ## mobile wheeled robot
 > DWA [The dynamic window approach to collision avoidance](https://ieeexplore.ieee.org/document/580977)